 The pothole is surrounded by fencing and a small wooden viewing area has been built to give visitors a good look into the hole.
 Unfortunately, some have been trying to refill the pothole, but this time with trash instead of rocks.

 I’m not going to lie and say that Archbald Pothole State Park is Pennsylvania’s most beautiful park or even that it’s worth a long drive to see.
-However, if you find yourself traveling Route 6 or in the Scranton area, it’s a somewhat interesting roadside oddity that’s worth seeing simply for its uniqueness as the world’s largest glacial pothole.
+However, if you find yourself traveling Route 6,in the Scranton area, or visiting nearby Blakely Falls, it’s a somewhat interesting roadside oddity that’s worth seeing simply for its uniqueness as the world’s largest glacial pothole.